Google Maps and Google Local Finder Explained

 It’s seen when a user performs a standard Google search and then clicks on one of the local pack results.

 When Google Local Finder is open, it gives the user a map with multiple local business listings.
 These results cover pre-determined businesses, along with relevant information to be evaluated by the user.
+The local finder looks like the below if you have clicked the ‘More businesses’ button at the bottom of the local pack, or if you click off the profile you initially viewed it with.

-Google Local Finder screenshot
+Google Local Finder Search Jan 2025

-Google Maps screenshot
+Google Maps Search Jan 2025

 Maps is more often used during mobile search (including voice searches), as Google Maps is the default mapping app on all Android phones and tablets.
 It can also be accessed via the ‘Maps’ tab in search on a desktop device.

 Search users opening Maps are more likely to be ‘discovering’ – browsing for an area, route, or landmark, without a set of specific business listings in mind.
+This means that unlike the search above, they may not need to add a location qualifier or a ‘near me’ to their search.

-Ranking In Google Local Finder and Maps
+Ranking In Google Local Finder and Google Maps

-The crucial first step
+The crucial first step: Google Business Profile

 Follow our complete guide to setting up your Google Business Profile to find out how.